unity3d-jp/UnityChanToonShaderVer2_Project/Documentation~/UnitychanToonShader2.md

-# About &lt;Unity-Chan Toon Shader 2.0&gt;
+# About &lt;Unitychan ToonShader2&gt;
-**Unity-Chan Toon Shader 2.0.7.5 (UTS2)** is a toon shader for images and video that is designed to meet the needs of creators working on cel-shaded 3DCG animations.
+**Unitychan ToonShader 2.0.7.5 (UTS2)** is a toon shader for images and video that is designed to meet the needs of creators working on cel-shaded 3DCG animations.
 Unlike other pre-render toon shaders, all features can be adjusted in real time on Unity, which is the greatest feature of UTS2.

 UTS2 has great power and makes a wide variety of character designs possible, from cel-shaded to light novel illustration styles.

 For more information, see [README.md](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/master/README.md).

-# Installing &lt;Unity-Chan Toon Shader 2.0&gt;
+# Installing &lt;Unitychan ToonShader2&gt;
 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

 If you installed this package, UTS2 files are installed into **Toon** folder under **Assets** folder in your Unity project.